c4dm/c4dmpoole/input/ycart/icassp18.md

 <p>
-The ZIP file contains, for each MIDI file in the MAPS dataset for which rhythmic ground truth was available, its rhythm correspondance table in the form of a CSV file.
+The ZIP file contains, for each MIDI file in the MAPS dataset for which rhythmic ground truth was available, its rhythm correspondence table in the form of a CSV file.
 Each CSV has two columns.
 The first one corresponds to the times in seconds.
 The second one corresponds to the metrical position, expressed in quarter notes.